Tamsulosin (Flomax) - Complete Drug Information

 How to administer Tamsulosin (Flomax)?

-• Give capsules 30 minutes after the same mealtime each day.
+• Take capsules orally, 30 minutes after the same mealtime each day.

-• The controlled-release tablet should be administered at the same time each day with or without food and should be swallowed whole.
+• Take the controlled-release tablet orally at the same time each day, with or without food.

 Mechanism of action of Tamsulosin:

-• About 75% of alpha-receptors found in the prostate belong to the alpha subtype.
+• Approximately 75% of the alpha-receptors in the prostate are of the alpha subtype, which tamsulosin targets.

 Absorption:

-• Steady-state: By the fifth day of once-daily dosing
+• It reaches steady-state concentrations in the blood by the fifth day of once-daily dosing.

 International Brands of Tamsulosin: